RocketChat/docs-old/developer-guides/rest-api/channels/list-joined/README.md

----
-order: 55
----

 # Channel List Joined
 Lists all of the channels the calling user has joined.
-It supports the [Offset, Count, and Sort Query Parameters](../offset-and-count-and-sort-info.md) along with just the [Fields Query Parameters](../query-and-fields-info.md).
+It supports the [Offset, Count, and Sort Query Parameters](../../offset-and-count-and-sort-info/) along with just the [Fields Query Parameter](../../query-and-fields-info/).

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |